10 Things to do in Granada, Spain (+ map): Best places to visit

 In addition, inside the sacristy there is also a museum full of paintings from Queen Isabella’s own collection, along with her crown and King Fernando’s sceptre and sword.

-Admission: admission is €5 and a reduced fee of €3.5 for youth and students aged 13-25.
+Entrance fee: €6 and reduced €4,5 for youth and students aged 13-25.
 Children up to 12 years of age are admitted free of charge.
-You can buy tickets book online .
+You can buy tickets online.

-Opening hours: the Royal Chapel is open Monday to Saturday daily 10:00-18:30 and Sunday 11:00-18:00.
+Opening hours: The Royal Chapel is open Monday to Saturday daily 10:00-18:30 and Sunday 11:00-18:00.

 How to get here: The Royal Chapel is adjacent to Granada Cathedral.
 You can also get here by buses 8, 21, 33, C31, C32 and C34.